TheBoonAI/scrounger/react_frontend/README.md

 ## Libraries

+### React

+[React](https://reactjs.org/) is a scalable, component-based Javascript library for building user interfaces.

+### NextJS

+[Next.js](https://nextjs.org/) is a React production framework used to facilitate server-side rendering and enforce best practices.

+### Tailwind CSS

+[Tailwind CSS](https://tailwindcss.com/docs) is used for styling.
+It's an unopinionated CSS framework that allows developers to quickly write responsive, in-line styling by providing low-level utilities.

 ### SWR

 [SWR](https://swr.now.sh/) is our primary data fetching mechanism.
 It's a React Hooks library that first returns the data from cache (stale), then sends the fetch request (revalidate), and finally comes with the up-to-date data again.

-[TailwindCSS](https://tailwindcss.com/docs) is used for styling.
-It's an unopinionated CSS framework that allows developers to quickly write responsive, in-line styling by providing low-level utilities.